KasperNykanen/SPY-ETF-ETL-Pipeline/README.md

 # ETL Pipeline Project
 27.1.2025

 This project implements an ETL (Extract, Transform, Load) pipeline.
 The pipeline is designed to extract SPY ETF pricing data from Yahoo Finance's API, transform it into a desired format, and load it into a SQLite database for further analysis or storage.
+This project demonstrates practical skills in data extraction, transformation, and loading processes using Python and SQLite.

 ## Project Structure